mozman/ezdxf/docs/source/glossary.rst

 .. glossary::

+    ACI
+        :ref:`ACI`

+    ACIS
+        The 3D ACIS Modeler (`ACIS`_) is a geometric modeling kernel developed by `Spatial Corp.`_ (formerly Spatial Technology), part of Dassault Systems.

+    bulge
+        The :ref:`bulge value` is used to create arc shaped line segments in :class:`~ezdxf.entities.Polyline` and :class:`~ezdxf.entities.LWPolyline` entities.

+    CAD
+        Computer-Assisted Drafting or Computer-Aided Design

+    CTB
+        Color dependent plot style table (:class:`~ezdxf.acadctb.ColorDependentPlotStyles`)

     DXF
         Drawing eXchange Format is a file format used by `AutoCAD`_ to interchange data with other :term:`CAD` applications. `DXF`_ is a trademark of `Autodesk`_.

-    CAD
-        Computer Assisted Drafting

-    bulge
-        The `bulge` value is used to create arc shaped line segments in polylines.
+    STB
+        Named plot style table (:class:`~ezdxf.acadctb.NamedPlotStyles`)

     true color
         RGB color representation, a combination red, green and blue values to define a color.

-    ACI
-        :ref:`ACI`

-    ACIS
-        The 3D ACIS Modeler (`ACIS`_) is a geometric modeling kernel developed by `Spatial Corp.`_ (formerly Spatial Technology), part of Dassault Systems.

 .. _Autodesk: http://www.autodesk.com/